CIS-Spring-2023/project-cis_4339_project_24/frontend/README.md

 # Sprint 2

-To demonstrate user roles and the nagivaition or modification privileges in the application for Sprint 2, we have hardcoded user credentials corresponding to their respective role.
+To demonstrate user roles and their nagivaition or modification privileges in the application for Sprint 2, we have hardcoded user credentials corresponding to their respective role.
 For example, when logging in with editor credentials, all applications pages will be rendered including their respective functionalities.
 On the other hand, when logging in with viewer credentials, only dashboard, find client,